 The removed Board formally remains in office but in this “Caretaker Mode” for a defined period of time.
 At that time all of the previous Directors are deemed to have resigned, and new or reappointed Board members – however many or few are in place – form the Board.
 This is designed to ensure that no part of the appointment process can be used to hold the organisation hostage.

 Should an SO/AC that is happy to retain its elected Directors be able to trigger a quick reappointment process?
 Or should full re-elections be required in every instance?
+Or should Directors who have been part of a Board that has been discharged thereby become ineligible for reappointment?

 Template for WP1-7A Strawman 2